wordpress-mobile/test-cases/test-cases/gutenberg/file.md

 **Expected Behavior**
 - Expect to see the upload indicator and the Download button should be dimmed.
-- Expect to not see a link or replace buttons in the toolbar
+- Expect to not see a link or replace buttons in the toolbar.

 ![Upload pending](../resources/local-file-upload-pending.png)
 - Expect to see file's name and an active Download button once the upload is complete.